MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcheaderctrl-class.md

  The index of a sorted column, or -1 if no sorted column is found.

 ### Remarks
- If the header control is in *multiple column sort* mode and you compiled the application in debug mode, this method asserts and advises you to use the [CMFCHeaderCtrl::GetColumnState](#cmfcheaderctrl__getcolumnstate) method instead.
+ If the header control is in *multiple column sort* mode and you compiled the application in debug mode, this method asserts and advises you to use the [CMFCHeaderCtrl::GetColumnState](#getcolumnstate) method instead.
 If the header control is in multiple column sort mode and you compiled the application in retail mode, this method returns -1.

-##  <a name="cmfcheaderctrl__isascending"></a>  CMFCHeaderCtrl::IsAscending
+##  <a name="isascending"></a>  CMFCHeaderCtrl::IsAscending
  Indicates whether any column in the header control is sorted in ascending order.

 ```